CalebPaul/Quiet-Pocket---Android/README.md

 ## Known Bugs

-_App development is currently in process, not all features are implemented._
+_App development is currently in process, not all features are implemented.
+Current build is "mostly" stable._
+_App not consistently maintaining multiple GeoFences._

 ## Specifications
 * On opening app:
     - App requests location permissions, if needed.
+    - User inputs location for GeoFence markers.

+* On Submission of User Input:
+    - App queries Google Places API.
-    - App displays user's current location on a map.
+    - App generates markers for 1st 20 API location responses.
-    - User can create or clear quiet zones by clicking on ActionBar menu.

-* On Create Quiet Zone:
-    - App creates a GeoFence at clicked location.
+    - User can make any marked location a 'quiet' GeoFence, or touch the map to drop a new marker.
     - App switches phone to vibrate when user enters GeoFence.
     - App switches phone to audible ring when user exits GeoFence.